herambchaudhari4121/geomoose-website/source/rfc/rfc-7.rst

 4. Keep installations simple.
 Users should not need to know a specific JavaScript library or require heavy coding in order to create their own GeoMoose deployment.
 5. Documentation!
 6. Testing - Implement automated testing and coverage.
 7. MS4W / Windows compatibility.
-GeoMoose 3.0.0 and beyond will ensure Windows compatilbity with the development toolchain.
+GeoMoose 3.0.0 and beyond will ensure Windows compatibility with the development toolchain.

 Implementation Tasks